Sports Betting and Bitcoin: 6 Things You Should Know

 - Using Bitcoin has many advantages, such as free deposits and withdrawals at most sportsbooks.

-- There are disadvantages as well, such as Bitcoin's volatile price fluctuations.
+- There are disadvantages as well, such as Bitcoin's volatile price fluctuations, that anyone betting on sports must consider.

 Whether you’re someone who believes Bitcoin is the future or just another bubble, there’s no denying its growing popularity among both investors and those simply with opinions about it.
 However, in the sports betting community, cryptocurrencies such as Bitcoin are changing the way both sportsbooks and bettors operate.